Why Do I Sometimes Scratch One Body Part and Feel It on Another?

 Ever scratch an itch on your stomach and feel the scratch on your elbow?
 Or scratch your leg and feel a prickly sensation on your neck?
 You’re not alone.
 Lots of people report feeling a sensation from a scratch in places far from where they’re scratching, including scratches on the ear that produce tickles in the throat and mixed signals between their thumb and their tongue.

 Another explanation in a similar vein is that some branches of a nerve may travel out in a much different path than the others and wind up in some far-flung part of the body.
-Again, the nervous system gets a little confused and a “stimulus at the end of one branch is interpreted as coming from a point of ending of the other.”
+Again, the nervous system gets a little confused and a sensation at one end of a branch might feel like it's coming from another.

 It could also be that the mix up isn’t in the nerves, but the brain.
 In the parts of the brain that deal with our sense of touch, regions that receive and process information from different parts of the body overlap.
 “Hand and shoulder areas … overlap the trunk area, and the area for the thumb overlaps that for the upper part of the tongue,” Evans wrote.
 “There is so much overlapping that it is difficult to see how referred itches arising from different parts of the body can be coherently separated in the cortex.”

 Finally, for some people, chronic referred itches could happen in parts of the body “rendered abnormal by damage to the nervous system.”